| Trailing Clouds

 The loving act of looking, which

-I began by gazing into my
+I began by gazing into mymother’s face, was transferred

 to the whole new world.
 I loved the